sachink777/Ineuron_Assignments/README.md

 Assignment_7  ---

-What is the name of the feature responsible for generating Regex objects?
+1)What is the name of the feature responsible for generating Regex objects?

-Why do raw strings often appear in Regex objects?
+2)Why do raw strings often appear in Regex objects?

-What is the return value of the search() method?
+3)What is the return value of the search() method?

-From a Match item, how do you get the actual strings that match the pattern?
+4)From a Match item, how do you get the actual strings that match the pattern?

-In the regex which created from the r'(\d\d\d)-(\d\d\d-\d\d\d\d)', what does group zero cover?
+5)In the regex which created from the r'(\d\d\d)-(\d\d\d-\d\d\d\d)', what does group zero cover?
 Group 2?
 Group 1?

-In standard expression syntax, parentheses and intervals have distinct meanings.
+6)In standard expression syntax, parentheses and intervals have distinct meanings.
 How can you tell a regex that you want it to fit real parentheses and periods?

 The findall() method returns a string list or a list of string tuples.
 What causes it to return one of the two options?